zhaaaa7/javascript/weird-parts-note.md

 2-1. missing new will cause 'undefined' objects because function constructor has no explicit return

 2-2. built-in function constructors

+Primitive types has their__proto__ property that refers to their prototype that has all the built-in methods and attributes

 ```javacript
 //primitive constructor, returns an object that contains the primitive value